Nationwide International

 Nationwide International was a branch of Nationwide Building Society, based in Douglas on the Isle of Man and licensed in the Isle of Man by the Isle of Man Financial Services Authority.
 It provided a range of offshore savings accounts denominated in euro, pound sterling and US dollar.

 Nationwide International's assets were in excess of £2.76 billion as at 31 March 2008, increasing to £3.69 billion by 31 March 2009, making it one of the largest deposit takers in the Isle of Man.

 Nationwide International confirmed in a statement issued on 22 September 2016 that it would be closing in mid-2017 and on 13 February 2017 confirmed all accounts would be closed by 30 June 2017.

-Local media sources confirm up to 70 jobs will be lost as a consequence of the closure.
+Local media sources confirmed up to 70 jobs would be lost as a consequence of the closure.